Wool Jersey

 I’m a strong wool advocate and many people really don’t understand the wonders of modern wool.
 I’ve gone running in 100 degree Texas heat in a wool t-shirt and wore the same t-shirt the next day to dance class - it smelled good and looked great.
 Wool is not just for cold weather, the lighter weight wool excels in keeping you cool, not retaining odor, and looking great without frequent washing.
 I machine wash my wool t-shirts about once every 3 months or longer, and I put them in the dryer and they do just fine.
 While some wool will felt, the wool I tend to buy will not.
 Keep reading to learn more and find some of this amazing fabric.

-Nature’s Fabrics
+Why We Partner with Nature’s Fabrics

 Hobby Fabric Store

-In searching for some more affordable wool jersey I found this store.
+In searching for some less expensive wool jersey I found this store.
 I’ve purchase a large variety from them and all of it has been great.
 One downside to this store is that you can only by in yard increments, i.e. 1 yard or 2 yards, not 1.5 yards.
 The lightweight merino wool tends to go for under $25/yard, medium weight for around $32/yard, and some fun striped jersey for $21/yard.
 All of the fabrics I’ve purchased go great through the washer and dryer with no issues, and they’re colorfast so I can mix and match colors in the t-shirts I make.
 I’ve also made some shirts cut on the bias and while they did distort some as expected (since they were cut on the bias), overall they retain the shape plenty well enough to drape well.

 Previous